frothkoetter/cdw/README.md

 GROUP BY tailnum
 ORDER BY avg_delay DESC;
 ```
-Note: Runtime approx. 10 minutes for the first run.
+Note: Runing the first time may take a clouple minutes.

 Results